ARTICLE I. AUTHORIZATION, POWERS AND DUTIES

 V. Inappropriate Use of Children’s Area:

-Adults and teens (age eleven (11) and older are permitted in the children’s area of the Library only when accompanying a child or when the adult or teen needs to retrieve materials from such collection.
-If the adult or teen is not accompanying a child, heor she needs to locate the material and then move to appropriate areas on the Library premises.
+Adults and teens age eleven (11) and older are permitted in the children’s area of the Library only when accompanying a child or when the adult or teen needs to retrieve materials from such collection.
+If the adult or teen is not accompanying a child, they need to locate the material and then move to appropriate areas on the Library premises.

 VI.
 Staff Response to Infractions:

 Violation of patron conduct rules is misconduct that will result in expulsion from the Library and forfeiture of Library privileges.
 Minor violations of these rules will first result in Library staff educating the patron about the rules, issuing a warning, and requesting that the activity immediately cease.
 If, following such a request, the patron fails or refuses to comply or responds to the request in an abusive fashion, he or she will be required to leave the premises immediately for the balance of the day.
 If he or she fails to leave, the police will be summoned.
 Prior to the removal of a minor, Library staff shall give the minor an opportunity to contact a parent or guardian.
 The Library reserves the right to seek an immediate implementation of a suspension.

 VII.
 Suspension Procedure:

 After the staff or Library Director determine that a person has engaged in a severe or repeated misconduct and the Library Director or designee has determined that the individual involved should be suspended: